 Dr. Christina Cirucci earned a BS in mechanical engineering from Virginia Tech.
 She worked in engineering for seven years before pursuing a career in medicine.
 She received her MD from Jefferson Medical College, then completed a residency in obstetrics and gynecology at the Medical College of Virginia.
 Dr. Cirucci is board certified in obstetrics and gynecology and has worked 20 years in the field.
 Additionally, she has served on many volunteer mission trips to third world countries in Asia and Africa, including six to Bangladesh.

-Claudia C. Cotca is a three-time graduate of University of Michigan, where she received a bachelor of science in chemistry and cellular molecular biology, a master of public health in toxicology, and a doctor of dental surgery.
-Dr. Cotca, an international lecturer and aesthetic restorative dentist, founded the Washington Institute for Dentistry & Laser Surgery in Washington DC Metro and the C3 Think Tank, where she develops real-time oral systemic aesthetic advanced clinical protocols.
-She serves on several committees including the ADA Standards Committee on Dental Products, the American National Standard on Dental Products, and is a US Delegate to the International Organization of Standardization.
-For nearly two decades she has been active in healthcare policy and innovation as an expert both on Capitol Hill and in the healthcare industry.
+Claudia C. Cotca is a three-time graduate of the University of Michigan, where she received a bachelor of science in chemistry and cellular molecular biology, a master of public health in toxicology, and a doctor of dental surgery.
+Dr. Cotca, an international lecturer and aesthetic restorative dentist, founded the Washington Institute for Dentistry & Laser Surgery in Washington, DC Metro, as well as the C3 Think Tank, a unique and first-of-its-kind private-sector joint venture, where she develops real-time oral systemic aesthetic advanced clinical protocols and medical devices.
+She is a subject matter expert on industry standards, including those of ANSI/NIST, the ADA Standards Committee on Dental Products, and the Association for the Advancement of Medical Instrumentation, and is a US delegate to both the International Organization of Standardization and the International Electrotechnical Commission.
+For nearly two decades, she has been an active expert contributor on healthcare policy and innovation to the US Congress, the healthcare industry, and media outlets.
 Dr. Cotca is a fellow of the American Academy of Oral Medicine, the Pierre Fauchard Academy, and the International College of Dentists, and is a member of the International College of Prosthodontists.

 Ernest L. McClellan, MD, is a retired anesthesiologist who specialized in cardiac and neuroanesthesia.
 His training includes a masters in biochemistry from Baylor University, doctoral research at the Dallas Baylor Graduate Research Institute in coagulation chemistry, a medical degree from the University of Texas, and a residency at the University of California, San Diego.
 In addition to founding a medical practice in Kansas, Ernest helped organize the state and local emergency medical services systems and train and establish a multibase air ambulance system.
 He is currently active in teaching about the integration of science and faith in his community.